Meet the cast of Midsomer Murders series 20

 Who’s Phil Webster?
 Gavin’s dad – the daddy of the groom.

 What else has Nick Hancock been in?
-As a TV presenter, he hosted the sports activities quiz They Assume It’s All Over for a decade and offered Room 101 again within the nineties.
-Display screen credit embrace Damned, Cashback, and Spitting Picture; he’s pictured right here internet hosting a charity sports activities quiz in 2014.
+As a TV presenter, he hosted the sports activities quiz They Suppose It’s All Over for a decade and introduced Room 101 again within the nineties.
+Display credit embody Damned, Cashback, and Spitting Picture; he’s pictured right here internet hosting a charity sports activities quiz in 2014.

 Fenella Woolgar performs Hazel Webster

 Who’s Hazel Webster?
 Gavin’s mum – the mom of the groom.
-She was Sarah Barnaby’s pal at college, however was by no means an enormous fan of John Barnaby.
+She was Sarah Barnaby’s pal at college, however was by no means a giant fan of John Barnaby.

 What else has Fenella Woolgar been in?
 Fenella Woolgar is, in fact, Sister Hilda from Name the Midwife (above).
-Earlier than that she appeared in Judy, Mr Jones, Victoria & Abdul, Harlots, Tips on how to Lose Mates & Alienate Individuals, and House Fires.
+Earlier than that she appeared in Judy, Mr Jones, Victoria & Abdul, Harlots, The right way to Lose Buddies & Alienate Individuals, and Dwelling Fires.

 Colin McFarlane performs Jordan Briggs